Azure/wordpress-linux-appservice/WordPress/wordpress_multisite_installation.md

 * Do not add **https://** or **http://** prefix when adding the custom domain value for your App Setting.
 It should be just your domain name (ex: _contoso.com_).

-* In the case of subdomain multisite, you can either integrate a wild card domain or the primary custom domain plus required individual subdomains with your resource.
+* In the case of subdomain multisite, you can either integrate a wild card domain or required individual subdomains with your resource.
 Here, the resource can be either the App Service or an Azure Front Door.
+However, please note that in the CUSTOM_DOMAIN Application Setting, you should always pass the primary domain name (non-wild card).

 * You can access your site only with the domain that is used for multi-site installation.
 Trying to access it via another domain might result in _"Error while establishing database connection"_ or _"too many redirections"_ errors.
 For instance, if you have used a custom domain (ex: _contoso.com_) to install the multi-site, and then try to access it via the default App Service domain (ex: _contoso.azurewebsites.net_), it might not work.